-- 4.11 The dominant roofing material within the conservation area is natural slate, much of which arrived by sea from Wales. - 4.12 A much wider variety of slate is now available in the UK, including slate imported from Spain, South America and China.
+4.13 A much wider variety of slate is now available in the UK, including slate imported from Spain, South America and China.
 Some of these imported slates may be suitable for roofing on new buildings or buildings not in prominent locations but their use on prominent historic roofs should be avoided as they have a noticeably different appearance, especially when wet.
-The implications of fuel miles of imported materials also favours more locally sourced slates. - 4.13 New slate should be fixed to roofs using nails, as this is the traditional method.
+The implications of fuel miles of imported materials also favours more locally sourced slates.

+4.14 New slate should be fixed to roofs using nails, as this is the traditional method.
 By using the correct double lap, wind lift can be avoided and so is not justification for the use of clips.
 With some imported slates the recommended use of clips is to disguise the fact that the slate is of poor quality and will split if holed for nailing.
-As such, slate from a source that recommends the use of clip fixings should be looked at cautiously. - 4.14 It should be remembered that slate is a highly durable natural material and it is highly unlikely that an entire roof needs to be re-covered.
-In most cases slates slip because their nails have exceeded their functional life and the slates can be salvaged and re-attached with new nails.
+As such, slate from a source that recommends the use of clip fixings should be looked at cautiously.

+4.15 It should be remembered that slate is a highly durable natural material and it is highly unlikely that an entire roof needs to be re-covered.
+In most cases slates slip because their nails or timber battens have exceeded their functional life and the slates can be salvaged and re-attached with new nails.
 Roofs that feature rag slate, or slate in diminishing courses are particularly important and are also particularly vulnerable.
-Opportunistic and unscrupulous contractors will offer owners of such buildings an amazingly cheap price to re-roof in artificial or imported slate, knowing that the rag or random slate they reclaim can be sold on or re-used on much more lucrative work elsewhere.
+Opportunistic and unscrupulous contractors have been known to offer owners of such buildings an amazingly cheap price to re-roof in artificial or imported slate, knowing that the rag or random slate they reclaim can be sold on or re-used on much more lucrative work elsewhere.